l-dao/l-dao.github.io/teachingex.md

 2017 - present
 - teach students safe practices to diagnose and treat medical and trauma scenarios
 - demonstrate proper CPR, backboarding, slings, tourniquets applications
+- able to triage in a mass causualty scenario

 ## Scientist in Every Florida School
 2019 - present
+- visited Forest Hill High School in West Palm Beach to talk about corn breeding and genetic engineering
-- Serve as point of contact for an AP Biology teacher in William T. Dwyer High School
+- serve as point of contact for an AP Biology teacher in William T. Dwyer High School

 ## MCB Microbiology Lab
+Fall 2017, Spring 2018
+- taught students proper aseptic technique
+- engaged students in the wonders of a microbiology lab
+- created and graded assignments with the guidance of a graduate teaching assistant